oerp-odoo/oerp-odoo/sale_stock_primary_link_mrp/README.rst

 Sale - Primary Sale Order on Manufacturing
 ##########################################

-Show primary sale order on manufacturing orders.
+Show primary sale order on manufacturing orders and their workorders.

 Contributors
 ------------